Skip to Content

 About the Portfolios

-The portfolios’ allocations are loosely based on the Morningstar Lifetime Allocation Indexes, and their holdings are composed entirely of exchange-traded funds that are Morningstar Medalists.
-Most of the funds earned Morningstar Analyst Ratings of Gold, though I’ve used Silver- and Bronze-rated funds in cases when suitable Gold-rated options are not available.
+The portfolios’ allocations are loosely based on the Morningstar Lifetime Allocation Indexes, and their holdings are composed entirely of exchange-traded funds that have Morningstar Medalist Ratings of Gold, Silver, or Bronze.
+Most of the funds earn Medalist Ratings of Gold, though I use Silver- and Bronze-rated funds in cases when suitable Gold-rated options are not available.

 I’ll employ a strategic (that is, long-term and hands-off) approach to asset allocation; I’ll make changes to the holdings only when individual holdings encounter fundamental problems or changes, or if they no longer rate as medalists.